basicbind/ansible-collection-basicbind.swap_file/docs/modules/README-swap_file.md

             default: present
         create_cmd:
             description:
-                - 'By default the module uses dd to create the swap file on all filesystems except btrfs, where it uses the btrfs command.
-You can override this behavior by choosing the command with this option.'
+                - 'By default the module does a best effort guess based on the filesystem and kernel version to determine if "fallocate" can be used to create a swap file at the specified path. "dd" is used if it determines that it cannot.
+You can explicitly choose the command with this option.
+Feel free to report any issues with the module automatically choosing or not choosing fallocate'
-                - 'fallocate is faster but "Preallocated files created by fallocate(1) may be interpreted as files with holes too depending of the filesystem." which would cause swapon to fail. man swapon'
+                - 'fallocate is faster but "Preallocated files created by fallocate(1) may be interpreted as files with holes too depending of the filesystem." which can cause swapon to fail. man swapon'
-                - 'If you choose either "dd" or "fallocate" when creating a swap file on btrfs you will also need to have the "chattr" utility installed on the target system.'
+                - When creating a swap file on btrfs you will also need to have the "chattr" utility installed on the target system.'
             required: false
             type: str
             choices: [ dd, fallocate ]